Kaiqb/experiment/training/Module 2/Outline.md

 will walk through the tools needed to develop and run a bot locally on your laptop.
 Then, we'll put together the first pieces of a brand new bot.

+## Obtain an OpenWeatherMap Key
+* Use your email account to register and obtain a Free Subscription API key from OpenWeatherMap APIs.
+  You can request your free subscription key here: http://home.openweathermap.org/users/sign_in

 ## Get started with Azure
 * Set up/login to provided (free) Azure account.
 * Install and log into [AZ CLI](https://aka.ms/az-cli-download) using Azure account credentials.